Get Your Brand Recommended by ChatGPT & Claude

 Traditional search shows 10 results.
 An AI conversation typically recommends 1-3 solutions.

-This creates a winner-take-most dynamic where the brands that appear in AI recommendations capture disproportionate mindshare.
+This creates a brutal winner-take-most dynamic where the brands that appear in AI recommendations capture disproportionate mindshare.
 If you’re not in that top tier, you’re often not mentioned at all.

-Right now, most brands aren’t optimizing for AI visibility.
-This creates an opportunity for forward-thinking companies to establish dominance in their category before competitors catch on.
+Almost nobody is doing this yet.
+That creates an opportunity for forward-thinking companies to establish dominance in their category before competitors catch on.

 How LLMs Decide Which Brands to Recommend